kfaryarok/kfaryarok-android/JSONDATA.md

 		]
 	}

-Feel free to try and improve this before I get it running.
+Feel free to try and improve this before it's released.